aimms/function-reference/elementary-computational-operations/time-functions/timeslotcharacteristic.rst

 		Characteristic :  'weekday' );
 	display _p_dayNoInWeek ;

-Results in:
+results in

 .. code-block:: aimms

     _p_dayNoInWeek := 1 ;

-Indicating that the first day of the calendar is a Monday.
+indicating that the first day of the calendar is a Monday.

 .. seealso::

-    The function :aimms:func:`TimeSlotCharacteristic` is discussed in full detail in :doc:`advanced-language-components/time-based-modeling/creating-timetables` of the `Language Reference <https://documentation.aimms.com/language-reference/index.html>`__.
+    - The function :aimms:func:`TimeSlotCharacteristic` is discussed in full detail in :doc:`advanced-language-components/time-based-modeling/creating-timetables` of the `Language Reference <https://documentation.aimms.com/language-reference/index.html>`__.